autonomys/subspace-docs/protocol_versioned_docs/version-snapshot-2022-may-03/farm/farming.md

 After which follow these steps:
 * Now edit created file:
-  * Replace `snapshot-DATE` with the latest release (not pre-release!) snapshot (like `snapshot-2022-apr-29`)
+  1. Replace `snapshot-DATE` with the latest release (not pre-release!) snapshot (like `snapshot-2022-mar-09`)
-  * Replace `INSERT_YOUR_ID` with desired name that will be shown in telemetry (doesn't impact anything else)
+  2. Replace `INSERT_YOUR_ID` with desired name that will be shown in telemetry (doesn't impact anything else)
-  * Replace `WALLET_ADDRESS` with your wallet address
+  3. Replace `WALLET_ADDRESS` with your wallet address
-  * Replace `PLOT_SIZE` with plot size in gigabytes or terabytes, for instance 100G or 2T (but leave at least 10G of disk space for node)
-  * If you want to store files on a separate disk or customize port, read comments in the file
+  4. If you want to store files on a separate disk or customize port, read comments in the file
 * Ensure [Docker](https://www.docker.com/) is installed and running
 * Now go to directory with `docker-compose.yml` and type `docker-compose up -d` to start everything